Classes, Tours, and Events

 Use of Seminar Rooms

 Instructors who wish to use Spencer Library collections and services for their classes may apply to use one of the Library's three seminar rooms, for semester-long or single-session use.
 Occupancy is limited to a maximum of 10, 15, or 35 persons.

 Application for use of a seminar room should be made to the Library at 785-864-4334 well in advance of need.

-To request to hold a semester-long class in one of Spencer Library’s seminar rooms, please complete a Classroom Request Form (pdf) and return it to the Head of Public Services.
+To request to hold a semester-long class in one of Spencer Library’s seminar rooms, please complete and submit a classroom request webform.
 Seminar rooms are limited to instructors using Spencer Library collections and reservations will be handled on a first-come, first-served basis.

 Instructors will be asked to disseminate to their students Guidelines for Classes Visiting Spencer Research Library (above) in advance of meeting at the Library.
 It is expected that a librarian will greet the class at its first meeting, by arrangement with the instructor, to welcome the group, give brief background information about the Library, and answer questions.

 Please allow at least one working day, not including Saturday, Sunday or holidays, for items to be used in classes to be retrieved.
 Portions of the collections are housed off site and will require extra paging time.